jtanquil/japanese-vocab/README.md

-## Japanese Flashcards App
+## Japanese Vocab App

 ---

-Practicing Python and Flask with a Japanese Flashcards/Notes app.
+Practicing Python and Flask with a Japanese Vocab/Notes app.